-In Figure 2.1 the percentage voltage level refers to either the nominal voltage or the mid point of the target voltage range for a connection point, where such a range has been set in accordance with clause 2.2.2(c).
-For the purposes of this clause the voltage is the RMS phase to phase voltage.
+Notes: 1.
+In Figure 2.2 the 1 per unit (p.u.) voltage level refers to either the nominal voltage or the mid point of the target voltage range for a connection point, where such a range has been set in accordance with clause 2.2.2(c).
+2. For the purposes of clause 2.2.10, the voltage is the RMS phase voltage.